 Further Reading on Chicken Intelligence

 For a deeper dive into the intelligence of chickens, check out the enlightening article by Carolynn “K-lynn” L. Smith and Sarah L. Zielinski titled “The Startling Intelligence of the Common Chicken” in Scientific American and the article “Thinking chickens: a review of cognition, emotion, and behavior in the domestic chicken” by Lori Marino.
 They both shed light on just how clever chickens can be, challenging preconceived notions and raising important questions about their treatment.
+I believe it’s so important that all chicken owners understand their intelligence to be able to help break the stigma chickens seem to get.

 The Rooster’s Job | Natural Rooster Behaviours